There are 2 Companies in Cyprus

 The ICT Industry in Cyprus: Data & Insights

-Cyprus is well-known for being headquarters for several international ICT corporations, the island is a hub for software development, digital marketing, or service integration companies.
-Some of the world’s most famous companies have offices in this country such as Microsoft, IBM, or Oracle, and it has also been a common location also for the fintech industry.
-This country also has integrated the online services at the point of having 160 e-government services available for the population of this country because of the pandemic situation, this can give us a point of view of how dynamic the government is in this country.
+Cyprus is well-known for being the headquarters for several international ICT corporations.
+The island is a hub for software development, digital marketing, and service integration companies.
+Some of the world’s most famous companies have offices in this country, such as Microsoft, IBM, and Oracle, and it has also been a common location for the fintech industry.
+This country has also integrated the online services, at the point of having 160 e-government services available for the population of this country.
+Because of the pandemic situation, this can give us a point of view of how dynamic the government is in this country.

 Also, Cyprus is a member of the European Union since 1 May 2004, when they joined together with other 9 countries, and this means that European agreements and laws are working on this country, but not in the Northern part of this country, where the EU legislation is suspended until a final settlement of “The Cyprus issue” between the Greek Cypriots and the Turkish Cypriots.

-About foreign startups, Cyprus is trying to attract this kind of companies to their country because is the best way to secure their digital future industry, they have created a startup visa which is a very revolutionary way to boost their local industry, having professionals from outside the country who can help their sector to grow in the long term.
+About foreign startups, Cyprus is trying to attract these kinds of companies to its country because it is the best way to secure its digital future industry.
+They have created a startup visa, which is a very revolutionary way to boost their local industry, having professionals from outside the country who can help their sector to grow in the long term.

 Another positive point to choose Cyprus is the favorable taxation in an EU member country, which can be found very interesting for global companies that want to be present in as many countries as possible.
 This country is having a strong transformation, they are doing many things to transform the country into a more digital-friendly Cyprus, accordingly with their development in this type of industry.

-Cyprus is a great country in some aspects but has also its disadvantages, for example, their costs can be found to be too high for some countries of Europe, for example, Portugal has a similar minimum wage and cost-living prices.
-Another big disadvantage is that nearly 46% of the new jobs created in the EU require STEM skills, which means Science, Technology, Engineering and Mathematics, and Cyprus doesn’t have a very high number of professionals that can fill this job offer, probably because there are only 1.18 million people in this country, and it’s not a specially high number also for the country’s size which is 9.251 square kilometres.
+Cyprus is a great country in some aspects, but it also has its disadvantages.
+For example, its costs can be found to be too high for some countries in Europe, for example, Portugal has a similar minimum wage and cost-of-living prices.
+Another big disadvantage is that nearly 46% of the new jobs created in the EU require STEM skills, which means Science, Technology, Engineering and Mathematics, and Cyprus doesn’t have a very high number of professionals that can fill this job offer, probably because there are only 1.35 million people in this country, and it’s not a specially high number also for the country’s size which is 9.251 square kilometres.

-The majority of the work in Cyprus is focused on the tourism sector and agriculture, so it is not a very big tech hub like other countries like Germany, Sweden, or the UK, and they also are a bit back in technology and digitalization when compared to the rest of Europe, especially the most developed countries.
+The majority of the work in Cyprus is focused on the tourism sector and agriculture, so it is not a very big tech hub like other countries, like Germany, Sweden, or the UK, and they are also a bit behind in technology and digitalization when compared to the rest of Europe, especially the most developed countries.

 Personal Income taxes can go from 0 to 35%, from an income of 0 to €19500, it is 0%, from 19501 to 28000 it is 20%, from 28001 to 36300 it is 25%, from 36301 to €60000 it is 30% and over this amount, it is a fixed 35%.
 But corporate taxes are only 12%.

-The last thing it is important to point out is that Cyprus is generally a safe country, but the problem of corruption and bribery is important with a rate of 60 of 100, also crime rates increasing since 3 years ago are important.
+The last thing it is important to point out is that Cyprus is generally a safe country, but the problem of corruption and bribery is important, with a rate of 60 out of 100.
+Also, crime rates have been increasing since 3 years ago are important.

-Cyprus is a country, where mostly speaking it is safe to make business because they are under the same law as the rest of the European Union and that makes business safer and easier, another strong point is that they are not a dangerous country in other aspects and don’t have a social situation which can make this place suspicious.
-As with every country it is recommended to follow business best practices and don’t give anything for granted when doing business, following the law, looking for reliable companies with proven experience will make deals much safer and successful while avoiding scams or unwanted situations.
+Cyprus is a country where, mostly speaking, it is safe to do business because they are under the same law as the rest of the European Union, and that makes business safer and easier.
+Another strong point is that they are not a dangerous country in other aspects and don’t have a social situation that can make this place suspicious.
+As with every country, it is recommended to follow business best practices and not take anything for granted when doing business.
+Following the law, looking for reliable companies with proven experience will make deals much safer and successful while avoiding scams or unwanted situations.

-We can say that generally speaking companies from Cyprus are reliable but following this recommendation will make the possibility of successful business much better.
+We can say that, generally speaking, IT companies from Cyprus are reliable, but following this recommendation will make the possibility of successful business much better.

-How is the IT industry from Cyprus in relation to the neighboring regions/countries?
+How is the IT Industry in Cyprus in Relation to the Neighboring Regions/Countries?

 Cyprus is surrounded by Turkey, Syria, Lebanon, Israel, and Egypt.
-The unstable situation in the countries from the southeast due to the war situation that made people run away from their homes is a big problem for Syria, Lebanon, and Turkey in one or another way.
+The unstable situation in the countries from the southeast due to the war situation that made people run away from their homes is a big problem for Syria, Lebanon, and Turkey in one way or another.

-On the other hand in Israel, there is a big science and technology center, which also has its own name, “Silicon Wadi”, which started in the 1990s with high-tech companies.
-Tel Aviv ecosystem has ranked fifth worldwide due to their accessibility to the global market with double of international customers than the famous American “Silicon Valley''.
+On the other hand, in Israel, there is a big science and technology center, which also has its own name, “Silicon Wadi”, which started in the 1990s with high-tech companies.
+Tel Aviv ecosystem has ranked fifth worldwide due to its accessibility to the global market with twice as of international customers as the famous American “Silicon Valley''.

-So we can say that Cyprus is surrounded by big tech centers or potential tech centers as well as with an unstable situation very near this island.
+So we can say that Cyprus is surrounded by big tech centers or potential tech centers, as well as by an unstable situation very near this island.

 With already Tech Behemoths like Microsoft and SAP present in Cyprus, the ICT stage looks stable for now.
-Moreover, most IT companies already got used to the Covid-19 situation and in 2 years everyone is flexible enough to work either from home or office.
-Other than what has 2021 brought to the local ICT, there are no big news that could change the game in Cyprus, and the tech industry can proudly say it stands on solid ground.
+Moreover, most IT companies have already gotten used to the COVID-19 situation, and in 2 years, everyone will be flexible enough to work either from home or the office.
+Other than what 2021 has brought to the local ICT, there is no big news that could change the game in Cyprus, and the tech industry can proudly say it stands on solid ground.

-It has very few disadvantages because, like Malta, it is a great destiny for outsourcing services, but still being inside of Europe with the protection that it gives to the companies.
+It has very few disadvantages because, like Malta, it is a great destination for outsourcing services, but still inside Europe, with the protection that it gives to the companies.

-If you follow the recommendations and the guidelines that we talked about, you’ll find this country being a good place to outsource your services and products, with so many advantages and strong points, very few weak points, and a good geopolitical position, even with some instability near the area.
+If you follow the recommendations and the guidelines that we talked about, you’ll find this country to be a good place to outsource your services and products, with so many advantages and strong points, very few weak points, and a good geopolitical position, even with some instability in the area.

 What is Finance & Accounting Outsourcing (FAO) and what are its benefits for your projects?